nfginola/WebGL_Metaballs/README.md

 - Run the program
 - Select "WebGL_Metaballs" as the "Folder to Serve"
 ![Alt text](/servez_folderselect.png?raw=true "Servez Setup")
-- Click "Start" and then click "Launch Browser" and you will open a page in your browser:
+- Click "Start" and then click "Launch Browser" in Servez and a page will be opened in your browser:
 ![Alt text](/servez_folderview.png?raw=true "Folder View")
 - Click the "/src" folder.
 - Voilà!